gesiscss/inequality/README.md

 # Individual and gender inequality in computer science: A career study of cohorts from 1970 to 2000

 This repository houses the code to fully reproduce the study by Lietz et al. (forthcoming).
-Red the preprint [here](https://arxiv.org/abs/2311.04559).
+Read the preprint [here](https://arxiv.org/abs/2311.04559).

 ## Computational environment